PERSON BIT OR INJURED BY RENTER’S DOG GENERALLY CANNOT SUE LANDLORD

 Specifically with respect to landlords, the MN courts have stated that, unless there is evidence that a landlord has control over a tenant’s dog within the tenant’s apartment or mobile home lot, a landlord is not a harborer or keeper of the dog and the landlord does not have liability for the dog if it bites or attacks someone.
 The landlord is not responsible for a tenant’s dog that bit someone even if the landlord lives in the same house with the renter if the renter has his own key to his room and keeps the dog there.
 In other words, in most situations a landlord is not responsible if a tenant’s dog bites or injures someone.

 However, a landlord is different than a homeowner who has a guest staying at his house.
 MN courts have held that a homeowner could be a harborer if he has a guest with a dog staying at the house.
 So the homeowner would be responsible for a guest’s dog that bit or injured someone, although the dog owner would still have primary responsibility.
+Our dog bite lawyers have handled many cases like this.
 A veterinarian is a keeper of a dog and could be liable if the dog bites or injures someone else at the vet clinic.
 A person dog-sitting or who otherwise voluntarily assumes the responsibility of care for the dog is keeping the dog and is responsible as well.
 A groomer is a keeper of the dog and also has liability if a dog bites or injures someone while at the groomer’s shop.